 The analysis of self-assessment instruments focuses on their impact in key areas of higher education institutions’ activities, including governance and management, learning and curriculum, research and innovation, collaboration and outreach.
 It includes practical guidance on how such instruments could be used in an institutional setting.
 The results are compiled in Developing a high-performance digital education ecosystem: institutional self-assessment instruments.
 They are also presented in a webinar on EUA’s YouTube channel.

-The project aims to run two cycles of thematic peer groups on digitally enhanced learning and teaching.
+The project ran two cycles of thematic peer groups on digitally enhanced learning and teaching.
 The Learning & Teaching Thematic Peer Groups have been a very successful strand of EUA’s learning and teaching activities, designed to strengthen a bottom-up approach in engaging European higher education institutions to foster community building around learning and teaching.
-Institutions take part in a series of online meetings and activities and produce their findings in a report.
-30 institutions have been selected to take part in the first cycle thematic peer groups.
+Institutions take part in a series of online meetings and activities and produce their findings in a report, available here.

 Workshop series on self-assessment instruments

-Self-assessment instruments will be further explored through a three-part workshop series in 2021, which will provide some advice on how to choose the instrument that best corresponds to the institution’s needs, as well as how to carry out a self-assessment and act on its results.
+Self-assessment instruments were further explored through a three-part workshop series in 2021 - 2022, which provided some advice on how to choose the instrument that best corresponds to the institution’s needs, as well as how to carry out a self-assessment and act on its results.

 Self-paced training resource on the institutional self-assessment of digitally enhanced learning and teaching

-Based on the review of self-assessment instruments and exchanges during the thematic peer groups, the project aims to develop and deliver a digital self-paced training resource, which includes case studies, best practices and instruments for institutional self-assessment of digitally enhanced learning and teaching.
+Based on the review of self-assessment instruments and exchanges during the thematic peer groups, the project developed and delivered a digital self-paced training resource (MOOC), “Inside Digital Higher Education”, which includes case studies, best practices and instruments for institutional self-assessment of digitally enhanced learning and teaching.

 Validation conference

-The validation conference in Brussels aims to gather a mixed audience of institutional representatives, policy makers and any other stakeholder with an interest in digitalisation in higher education.
-The institutions that participated in the thematic peer groups can share their experience and present the impact their involvement in the thematic peer groups has had at their institution.
+The validation conference in Brussels (24 January 2023) gathered a mixed audience of institutional representatives, policy makers and any other stakeholder with an interest in digitalisation in higher education.
+The institutions that participated in the thematic peer groups shared their experience and presented the impact their involvement in the thematic peer groups has had at their institution.
 Also, as part of the conference, small breakout sessions and workshops on thematic issues are planned.

 Final publication